Donnie/nextcloud-nginx-lets-encrypt/README.md

 ### For Germany
 And this is a top secret, not many people know about Hetzner.
 Hetzner has locations in Nurenberg, Falkenstein and Helsinki.
 Which are very close to Berlin, for me.
 Also the pricing ist unschlagbar: 2.96 EUR/month for an Ubuntu server with 2GB RAM!

+You have to choose a server, get ssh access.
+Once you have a server and you have sshed into it, you can start following the steps.

 ## First things first

 ### Update